Posters at Middlebury

 • Media Size: Custom (Illustrator should pick up the dimensions from your document and display the entire document in the preview window to the left - if it does not automatically do this, please manually input the dimensions you used to create the document, which can be found below the left preview window)

-In the preview screen for Illustrator, everything within (and nothing outside) the white box outlined in black will be printed, while the dotted black lines show the bounds of the document you created itself, and where it will be situated on the paper.
+In the print preview screen for Illustrator, the Document Size is the size of the document you created, while the Media Size is the size of the what you just put to be sent to the plotter.
+That is to say, everything within (and nothing outside) the preview box outlined in black will be printed, while the dotted black lines show the bounds of the document you created itself and where it will be situated on the paper.
 You will not see dotted black lines if the Document and Media are perfectly aligned, or if the Document Size is larger than the Media Size.
-The Document Size is the size of the document you created, while the Media Size is the size of the what you just put to be sent to the plotter.

 3. Select the Color Management tab on the left bar, and in the Color Handling field, select “Let Postscript printer determine colors”.